 Although the Corporation has implemented and regularly reviews and updates processes and procedures to protect against customers and business service interruption, unauthorized access to or use of sensitive data, including data of its customers, and to prevent data loss or theft, and although ever-evolving cyber-threats require the Corporation to continually evaluate and adapt its systems, infrastructure, networks and processes, the Corporation cannot assure that its systems, infrastructure, networks and processes, as well as those of its suppliers, will be adequate to safeguard against unauthorized access by third parties or errors by employees or by third-party suppliers.
 The Corporation is also at risk from increasingly sophisticated phishing attacks, SIM swaps, fraudulent ports and other types of frauds.
+Supply chain attacks which can have a significant impact on downstream operations and the use of ransomware in cyberattacks have also evolved as important considerations in the cybersecurity threat.
 If the Corporation is subject to a significant cyber-attack or breach, unauthorized access, errors of third-party suppliers or other security breaches, the Corporation may incur significant costs, be subject to investigations, sanctions and litigation, including under laws that protect the privacy of personal information, and the Corporation may suffer damage to its business, competitive position and reputation, which could have a material adverse effect on its financial condition.